-10.05 First Aid Kits
+10.05 First Aid Kits, AEDs and Naloxone

-The Employer shall provide appropriately stocked and easily accessible First Aid kits in the workplace.
-The number and location of First Aid kits shall be posted on the Environmental and Occupational Health Support Services (EOHSS) website.
+The Employer shall provide appropriately stocked and easily accessible First Aid kits, AEDs and Naloxone in the workplace.
+The number and location of First Aid kits and AEDs shall be posted on the University Health and Safety website.
+Naloxone is carried by Campus Safety Services.